Samapa1/FullstackProject/README.md

 Node JS and Docker are needed.

 Start by cloning the project and ``run npm install`` inside frontend and backend folders.
+Then copy all env.dist files into env files.

 ### How to run app in a development mode: